 If the warm air cannot pass through the coil properly, it allows the cold refrigerant to become too cold and again, ice will begin to form.

 The underside of the coil can also become quite dirty.
 Using an evaporator coil cleaner can help keep things clean and make sure enough air is moving.
 A no rinse foaming cleaner is typically best for this.

 FloridaPace.gov recommends that the evaporator coil be cleaned every two months.

 If a dirty filter or a dirty evaporator coil aren’t the cause of your ice, you probably have a refrigerant related problem.

 Your system may be low or have a restricted metering device.
-In another article I talk about how to add Freon to your A/C, so if you’re interested in doing that, definitely check it out!
+In another article I talk about how to add refrigerant to the A/C, so if you’re interested in doing that, definitely check it out!

 Otherwise, you’ll need to call a professional to properly check your A/C pressures and diagnose what type of problem you have.

 What If The Outdoor Air Conditioning Unit Is Frozen?

 Ice starts to form on the indoor unit when running in A/C and will travel all the way to the condenser outside as it continues to run.
 Once it shuts down the ice will naturally melt from the warm summer temperatures.